Captivate9575/eft_maps/README.md

 # eft_maps
-Application to quickly view maps for Escape From Tarkov.
+	Just run the exe!
+Working on this so I don't have to use a browser and searching for a map, this is a central place for maps for EFT.